 Training in theory

 Ultimately, the education of an art student stands and falls with his Professor - a system for which the Kunstakademie Düsseldorf is internationally known.
 And no one teaches here, but teach internationally recognized artists, each of which represents a different teaching concept.

 Big names - good teaching?

 The Academy may be adorned with big names, including newcomers Andreas Gursky, Katharina Fritsch, Katharina Grosse, Tomma Abts, Marcel Odenbach, Johannes Schütz and Eberhard Havekost, who have been appointed by Tony Cragg's 2010.
 She has looked back on a long line of directors since her founding in 1773.
 Each of them, from Wilhelm Lambert Krahe (1773 - 1789) to Tony Cragg (2009 - 2013), has shaped them in his own way.

-From the beginning, the latter wanted to hold the post only for a term, other applicants did not exist and therefore may since the 1.
-August, the American sculptor and installation artist Rita McBride decorate with the honorable address "Magnificence" - that's what determines the basic order of the Academy.
+From the beginning, the latter only wanted to hold the post for a term of office, there were no other applicants and therefore the American sculptor and installation artist Rita McBride has been adorned with the honorary salutation “Magnificence” since August 1st - so it determines the basic order of the Academy.

 What do students learn?

 Professorwho are never there

 That students have to build their theses a second time months later, so that you Professor it is not uncommon to examine them.
 And what influence does a teacher paid by the state, incidentally, pay if he is not there?
 Probably not, because you have to look at fine art, as you know.

-As Joseph Beuys 1972 by the then Minister of Science Johannes Rau from his position as Professor The Art Academy was the culmination of a long series of fundamental discussions on this artistically and politically relevant topic.
-Convinced that every human being is an artist, because everyone is capable of spirituality, openness, creativity and imagination, Beuys developed his "extended concept of art", according to which the work of art as "social sculpture" concerns all areas of life.
-The concept of art must therefore be made as large as possible "so that it can embrace every human activity," as long as man takes responsibility for it.
+As Joseph Beuys 1972 by the then Minister of Science Johannes Rau from his position as Professor was fired from the art academy, which was the culmination of a long series of fundamental debates on this artistically and politically relevant topic.
+Convinced that everyone is an artist, because everyone is capable of spirituality, openness, creativity and imagination, Beuys developed his “expanded concept of art”, according to which the artwork as “social sculpture” affects all areas of life.
+The concept of art must therefore be made as large as possible "so that it can encompass every human activity" as long as man takes responsibility for it.

 Can people be taught art?